What is narcolepsy?

 Narcolepsy is diagnosed in one of two ways.

-- Sleep duration and sleep structure is monitored overnight and then patients are allowed to takes naps the next day at 2 hr intervals (8am, 10am, noon, etc).
+An overnight and the all-day sleep study called a “mean sleep latency test” (MSLT).
+Sleep duration and sleep structure is monitored overnight and then patients are allowed to take naps the next day at 2 hr intervals (8am, 10am, noon, etc).
+This study looks for if the patient can nap each time, how quickly they fall asleep, and what stages of sleep they experience during the nap.